Ariel-Doyle/pizza-parlour/README.md

 Test: "It should return a Pizza object with a size set to large when input of Size.Large is referenced."
 Code:
 let pizza = new Pizza();
+pizza.chooseSize(Size.Large);
+pizza;
+Expected Output: Pizza {size: Size {size: 'large'} ...}

+Test: "It should return a Pizza object with a topping price reflecting which property of Size is inputted."
+Code:
+let pizza = new Pizza();
 pizza.toppingPrice(9);
 Expected Output: 1.125
 //[9] is 'whipped cream' which costs .75 for a size Small pizza, so the default of Medium pizza returns (.75 * 1.5).

-Test: "It should return a Pizza object with a topping price reflecting input of Size is referenced."
-Code:
-let pizza = new Pizza();
-pizza.chooseSize(Size.Large);
-pizza;
-Expected Output: Pizza {size: Size {size: 'large'} ...}
+//adding tests for classes because classes are similiar to objects.

 Describe: Size